ManishhKapal/Note-App-using-Flutter-Firebase/README.md

 ### Running the App

 1. Connect an Android device to your development machine or start an emulator.
-2. Run `flutter run` in the terminal to start the app.
+2. Run `flutter run` in the terminal to start the App.

 ### Deployment